The 7th International Workshop on

 Agents for Societal Impact (ASI)

 Paphos, Cyprus.
-25 or 26 May 2026 (TBC).
+25 May 2026.

 In conjunction with the 25th International Conference on Autonomous Agents and Multiagent Systems (AAMAS)